matejbasic/memgraph-analytics-course/homework/week01/dataset/README.md

 # Dataset

-`processed_recipes.pickle` was created from two different datasets using `generate.py`:
+`processed_recipes.json` was created from two different datasets using `generate.py`:
 1. https://dominikschmidt.xyz/simplified-recipes-1M/
     - source for list of ingredients, processed and simplified